JeeIn-Park/Scotland-Yard-Board-Game/README.md

 - Verify that JavaFX libraries are properly added to your project.
 - Check that the correct version of Java is set in IntelliJ IDEA.

-For further assistance, please consult the documentation or reach out to the project maintainers.
+For further assistance, consult the documentation or reach out to the project maintainers.

 ## Contributing